TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 25/Genesis 25.11.md

 ---

-And it came to pass after the death of Abraham, that God blessed Isaac his son: and Isaac dwelt by Beer-lahai-roi.
+It happened after the death of Abraham that God blessed Isaac, his son.
+Isaac lived by Beer Lahai Roi.